 In-Course (Tuition Waiver) Scholarships

-Eligibility: Basic degree students with an overall average of 85% or higher qualify for an in-course scholarship upon the completion of ten and twenty credits.
+Eligibility: Up to the top five basic degree students with an overall average of 85% or higher qualify for an in-course scholarship upon the completion of ten and twenty credits.

 In-course scholarships may be deferred for one year only upon request.
 If the recipient does not register at Emmanuel College within one year, he or she will receive the honour of the award only.